tetris245/ULTRAbc/README.md

 Changes for future version

-* New option in GUI - Cheats to always have access to layering menus
+* New option in GUI - Cheats to always have access to layering menus, even if bindings and locks restrain your moves
 * New command: weaken to weaken all your skills for one hour
 * Updated the code related to Chat Search functions
 * Renamed the layerset1 and layershow1 commands as layerset and layershow